“D’Oh! Another Fake Cave”

 “Ummmmm, like, okaaayyyyyy?
 I guessss…?”

-The nature center was indeed closed.
+The nature center was indeed closed – and a few years later it closed for good.
 And it suddenly stopped raining.
 So we went to the beach and… Just kidding.

 I parked in the nearly empty parking lot next to the entirely empty field parking lot and hustled the boys out.
 We scurried down the paved path closed to traffic and headed into the wet woods for a shortcut (and to avoid the park rangers who were surely on our scofflaw tails).

-Back to the road, surviving a few cloudburst, and…
+Back to the road, surviving a few cloudbursts, and…